An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: The evaluation of and

 \section{The evaluation of $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$ and $\mathfrak{R}_n(\chi)$}

 The Legendre functions $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$, which for $\chi\ge 1$ may be called toroidal harmonics, have logarithmic singularities at $\chi=1$ but are otherwise analytic.
 We only need to consider non-negative integers $n$ since it holds that $\mathfrak{Q}_{-n-\frac{1}{2}}(\chi)=\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$.
-The behavior at infinity is~\cite{Qinf}
+The behavior at infinity is~\cite[eq.~(8.1.3)]{Abra72}

 The functions $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$ can be evaluated in several ways.
 We rely on two methods: forward recursion and backward recursion.
 The forward recursion is cheap, but unstable for all $\chi>1$ and sufficiently high $n$.
 The backward recursion is stable, but more expensive.
-Particularly so for $\chi$ close to unity.
+It is particularly expensive for $\chi$ close to unity.

-The forward recursion reads~\cite{Qforw}
+The forward recursion reads~\cite[eq.~(8.5.3)]{Abra72}

-and is, for $\chi>1$, initiated by~\cite[eqs.
-(8.13.3) and (8.13.7)]{Abra72}
+and is, for $\chi>1$, initiated by~\cite[eqs.~(8.13.3) and~(8.13.7)]{Abra72}

 where $K_{\rm cei}(m)$ and $E_{\rm cei}(m)$ are complete elliptic integrals of the first and second kind, respectively, defined as